Nyx-Amanises/StardewLivingNPCs/README.en.md

 - More hand-authored semantic anchors for vanilla and expansion maps.
 - Richer follow-up chains growing out of completed shared experiences (multi-step invites, cross-location experiences, deeper quest-line tie-ins).
 - Longer-arc emotional evolution (cross-season grudges, long-term reassurance, more complex echoes when re-hurt after a repair).
-- A fuller hand-written custom-NPC profile library (the JSON profile entry point exists; the focus shifts to filling it).
-- More advanced (currently-disabled) world actions such as planting, assigning work, or changing routes.

 ## License